RAG in Production: Beyond the Tutorial

 - How do you handle data retention policies?

-- Are your LLM API calls compliant with data processing agreements?
+- Are your LLM API calls covered under your data processing agreements?

-If you're building RAG for production, start with the fundamentals: solid chunking, hybrid retrieval, and comprehensive evaluation.
-The model and the framework matter far less than these engineering decisions.
+If you're building RAG for production, focus on the fundamentals: solid chunking, hybrid retrieval, and comprehensive evaluation.
+The model you pick and the framework you use matter far less than these engineering decisions.